-- Credit or debit card (payment processing fees apply)
+- Credit or debit card — payment processing fees apply

 - Online or phone payments via the Electronic Federal Tax Payment System (EFTPS)

-Long Term Installment Agreements
+Fees for Long Term Installment Agreements

-How to reduce the amount of interest and penalties due
+How to Reduce the Amount of Interest and Penalties Due

 Offer in Compromise

 - Periodic payment: Alternatively, with the periodic payment you will be required to submit your initial payment with the application and make monthly payments according to the proposed terms and conditions.

 Currently Not Collectible

-If the IRS determines you have a financial hardship, they may deem your account currently not collectible and you may delay payment until your financial condition improves.
-There is no fee associated with a Currently Not Collectible payment agreement.
+If you cannot pay any amount of the outstanding tax balance, you can submit a request for a delay to the IRS’s collection until you are able to pay.
+If the IRS agrees that you have a financial hardship, they may deem your account currently not collectible and you may delay payment until your finances improve.
+There is no fee associated with a currently not collectible payment agreement.